 - All brown rice brands are not the same.
 I have found that some rice takes longer to cook than others.
 The texture might also be slightly different.
 I like this brand.

-- Use an airtight BPA Free container to store and freeze any leftover.
+- Use an airtight BPA-Free container to store and freeze any leftovers.

 - Always add salt after adding the water and before adding the rice.